UAE to Introduce New Tax Measures

 Jeanine Daou, Partner and Regional Indirect Taxes Leader at PwC in Dubai said "I think the UAE VAT implementation relies very much on what’s going to happen at the GCC level.
 They are working on having the common framework at the GCC states level, and they are at the stage where they are almost there."

-The GCC has indicated that the main points of contention have been ironed out, and that once a treaty is agreed upon, each GCC state will then be able to modify its own national legislations or, in the case of the UAE, implement.
+The GCC has indicated that the main points of contention have been ironed out and that once a treaty is agreed upon, each GCC state will then be able to modify its own national legislation or, in the case of the UAE, implement.

 While the six GCC nations might not agree on everything they acknowledge that it "will be necessary to have an effective and efficient VAT across the region", and that it should be "as much as possible a harmonized system", Daou said.